microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

     /// WinRT objects and use other resources from the framework package until
     /// PackageDependencyContext.Close() is called (or the process ends).
     /// The package dependency Id must match a package dependency defined
-    /// for the calling user or the system (via PinForSystem) or an exception is raised.
+    /// for the calling user or the system (via CreateForSystem) or an exception is raised.
     ///
     /// Each successful call adds the resolve packaged to the
     /// calling process' package graph, even if already present.
 There is no